 A Summary of Christian Responses to Persecution in Afghanistan

-These migrations would not have occurred, however, without international support.
-It was international organizations that helped these Christians relocate and negotiated with host countries for their safe arrival.
+These migrations would not have occurred without international support.
+Since August 2021, international support has been demonstrated broadly by efforts such as the U.S. government’s Operation Allies Welcome, which aims to assist Afghan refugees in resettling in the United States.
+Furthermore, over the past two decades, international organizations have helped Christians relocate and negotiated with host countries for their safe arrival.
 Government statistics report that between 200 and 250 Afghan converts to Christianity have migrated to India because they feared persecution by local authorities and the Taliban.
 This small Afghan Christian community is establishing a new Christian Afghan diaspora.
 In Delhi, with the support of a local evangelical church, these Christian converts now have a public church, worship freely, and no longer hide their religious identity from the state.

-The Christians who choose to remain in Afghanistan are continuing to practice their faith and uphold their beliefs in the face of immense political and social pressure.
+Meanwhile, the Christians who choose to remain in Afghanistan are continuing to practice their faith and uphold their beliefs in the face of immense political and social pressure that has only intensified since the installment of a Taliban government.
 Many conceal their identity for fear of violence and assault.
 There are no public churches in Afghanistan, so denominational diversity is difficult to ascertain, but reports suggest that the majority of Afghan Christians worship alone or in house churches that are not recognized by the government.